panoslamp/Data_analytics_project/README.md

 The original Nashville housing dataset had the bellow the structrure and included 1,048,575 records.
 ![Screenshot (71)](https://github.com/user-attachments/assets/6ee86f32-b7b3-4633-98fb-ea36678f92bb)

-The SQL queries that were used to cunduct the cleaning of the dataset can be found here.
+The SQL queries that were used to cunduct the cleaning of the dataset can be found [here](.